PavelRudko-ARM/Vulkan-Samples/samples/performance/multithreading_render_passes/multithreading_render_passes_tutorial.md

 ## Overview

-In some cases multiple stages of frame rendering can't be performed in a single render pass.
+Ideally you render all stages of your frame in a single render pass.
+However, in some cases different stages can't be performed in the same render pass.
 This sample shows how multi-threading can help to boost performance when using multiple render passes to render a single frame.

 ## Using multiple render passes